pgmtx/YueScript/doc/docs/doc/README.md

   type: "lua"
 }

--- the raw string leading and ending symbols are auto trimed
+-- the raw string leading and ending symbols are auto-trimmed
 $lua[==[
 -- raw Lua codes insertion
 if cond then